gletort/FishFeats/docs/index.md

 `fishfeats` proposes several analyses steps in the main interface:

 - [Image scalings](./Image-scalings): set the global parameter of the image to analyse (scalings, channels)
-- [Get cells](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Get-cells): segment/load/correct the cell apical contours in 2D
+- [Get cells](./Get-cells): segment/load/correct the cell apical contours in 2D
-- [Load junctions from default file](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Load-junctions-from-default-file): directly load the file containing the segmented cells and create the corresponding cells.
-- [Get nuclei](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Get-nuclei): segment/load/correct the nuclei in 3D.
+- [Get nuclei](./Get-nuclei): segment/load/correct the nuclei in 3D.
 - [Separate junctions and nuclei](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Separate-junctions-and-nuclei): if the junctions staining and nuclei staining are in the same channel, to segment them it is necessary to separate them before with this step.
 - [Get RNAs](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Get-rnas): segment/assign/correct/measure the RNAs in one or more RNA channel.
 - [Classify cells](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Classify-cells): manually classify the segmented cells with a user defined criteria (eg "PCNA or not").
 Can be automatically prefilled then manually corrected.
-- [Measure cytoplasmic staining](https://gitlab.pasteur.fr/gletort/fishfeats/-/wikis/Measure-cytoplasmic-staining) to measure the intensity of one or more channels in each segmented cell around the surface.
+- [Measure cytoplasmic staining](./Measure-cytoplasmic-staining) to measure the intensity of one or more channels in each segmented cell around the surface.

 ![main](imgs/main.png)